12jasteiner/Module_14_Algo_Bot/README.md

 # Module_14_Algo_Bot

 ## The purpose of this program is to create an algo trading bot that responds to signals using the dual moving avg crossover (DMAC) strategy.
+Three support vector machine (svm) models and logistic regression model created, plotted, and evaluated.

 =================================================
 ### Original Plot (Baseline performance):